opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 When measuring the overall latency, OSB looks all the requests performed.
 All requests have a latency of 200ms except for the following two:
 - The request that lasted 1100ms
 - The following request which was supposed to start at 4:00s.
 This request was delayed by 100ms, denoted by the orange area in the following diagram, and had a response of 200ms.
+When calculating the latency for this request, OSB will account for the delayed start time and combine it with the response time.
+Thus, the latency for this request is **300ms**.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-3.png" alt="">

-Therefore, the overall latency OSB calculates in this scenario, when accounting for the delayed response time with the response time, is **300ms**.

 #### Example B